vishal84/SpringBootAppEngineFlex/helloworld-springboot/README.md

 ### Configure the `app.yaml` descriptor

 The [`app.yaml`][app-yaml] descriptor is used to describe URL dispatch and resource requirements.
-This example sets [`manual_scaling`][manual-scaling] to 1 to minimize possible costs.
-These settings should be revisited for production use.
+These settings should be revisited based on your requirements.

 [app-yaml]: https://cloud.google.com/appengine/docs/flexible/java/configuring-your-app-with-app-yaml
 [manual-scaling]: https://cloud.google.com/appengine/docs/flexible/java/configuring-your-app-with-app-yaml#manual-scaling